leo-pro/leo-pro/README.md

 <h3> Hello Folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px"></h3>
 <p>
-  <p> I'm a Software Engineer as @Sensedia focused 👨‍💻 on Front-end engineering and architecture.
+  <p> I'm a Software Engineer at @Sensedia focused 👨‍💻 on Front-end engineering and architecture.
 I am passionate about technology and use the power of programming to create innovative solutions with a focus on user experience and business growth. </p>
 </p>
 <h3> How to reach me? </h3>
 <p>